Opikadash/InventoryManagementSystem/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit pull requests.
+Fork the repository and submit a pull request.

 ---